rickysoo/nlp-quote/README.md

 Keywords: Natural Language Processing, Quotations, Text Classification, Text Extraction, Prediction Model.

-## Further Enhancements
+## Updates - August 2022

-25 August 2022 - A new RNN model is trained using the best hyperparameters found using Random Search.
+A new RNN model is trained using the best hyperparameters found using Random Search.
 Then the new model is deployed to be run online and on local computer.

 <a href="https://github.com/rickysoo/nlp-quote/blob/main/quote_rnn.ipynb">quote_rnn.ipynb</a> - Search for the best hyperparameters for a better RNN model.
 <a href="https://github.com/rickysoo/nlp-quote/blob/main/quote_deploy2.ipynb">quote_deploy2.ipynb</a> - Deploy model to extract quotations using the new model.